USNavalResearchLaboratory/turboWAVE/docs/dev-base.rst

 Internal MPI launch
 ,,,,,,,,,,,,,,,,,,,

-If the code is compiled usng the internal implementation of MPI, then the MPI processes are treated as threads.
+If the code is compiled using the internal implementation of MPI, then the MPI processes are treated as threads.
 These threads are created and manipulated using the standard C++ library.

 In the internal launch mode, MPI processes are launched by a master thread from within the ``tw3d`` executable.
 The master thread is encapsulated in a ``Launcher`` class defined in ``Main.cpp``.
 The ``Launcher`` inherits from ``tw::Thread``, which is a wrapper for ``std::thread``.